Why Does My Dog Go Crazy at Night?

 What to Do if a Dog Gets Zoomies?

 Relax and breathe!
 In most cases, zoomies are completely harmless.
 A puppy running around trying to catch its tail is a fun moment and you are sure to find it more adorable than annoying.

 Having said that, there is a time and a place for everything.
-You don’t want your dog to get zoomies when you want to catch some sleep, or have guests over, or are taking a stroll in a park where putting on a leash is a mandatory rule.
+You don’t want your dog to get zoomies when you want to catch some sleep, have guests over, or are taking a stroll in a park, where putting on a leash is a mandatory rule.

 In such cases, you might want to calm down your dog.
 And although experts say that you should never try to stop a dog in the middle of the zoomies, there are still a couple of things you can do to keep things under control.
 Let us have a look at them.

 Never, ever chase a dog with zoomies.
 The reason is that when a dog is in a hyperactive state, all it wants is to play and jump around.
 If you chase the dog, it might get the wrong impression that you wish to play with it.